 Teething necklaces, including amber beads, should also be avoided.
 According to the FDA, these teething necklaces are neither safe nor effective.
 Children can choke on or even be strangled by jewelry 8healthychildren.org

-What’s more, never cut the surface of your child’s gums in an attempt to help a tooth come through.
+Never cut the surface of your child’s gums in an attempt to help a tooth come through.
 These actions will only lead to infection and further discomfort.

 Finally, do not give your child aspirin.
 Never place pain killers directly on your child’s gums.

-You can keep ahead of decay by wiping your child’s gums down after feedings and before bed.
+You can keep ahead of decay by wiping your child’s gums down after feeds and before bed.
 Of course, brush your little one’s teeth twice daily with a soft toothbrush and water as soon as their first tooth emerges.